-Administration Building accommodates a small Café, the Office of Admissions, the Office of Student Financial Services, the Office of Student Accounts, the Records Office, the Cashier's Office, the Human Resources Office, the Office of Institutional Research & Analysis, the Office of Finance and Administration, the Payroll Office, the Institutional Advancement Office, Student ID/Photo Office, the Academic Affairs & Provost's Office and the President's Office.
+Claibourne D. Smith Administration Building accommodates a small Café, the Office of Admissions, the Office of Student Financial Services, the Office of Student Accounts, the Office of Records & Registration, the Cashier's Office, the Human Resources Office, the Office of Institutional Research & Analysis, the Office of Finance and Administration, the Payroll Office, the Institutional Advancement Office, the Student ID/Photo Office, the Academic Affairs & Provost's Office and the President's Office.

-Agriculture Annex Building is the home of the College of Agriculture and Related Sciences, and the Department of Human Ecology as well as certain offices and laboratories of the Department of Agricultural and Natural Resources.
+Agriculture Annex Building is the home of the College of Agriculture and Related Sciences and the Department of Human Ecology, as well as certain offices and laboratories of the Department of Agricultural and Natural Resources.

-Alumni Stadium serves as the site for many university activities, including football, track and field contests and other outdoor events.
+Alumni Stadium serves as the site for many University activities, including football, track and field contests and other outdoor events.